 Lama Zopa Rinpoche says there is no better practice than purification.
-During this residential retreat you will learn how to purify negative karma with the powerful practice of Vajrasattva in
+During this retreat you will learn how to purify negative karma with the powerful practice of Vajrasattva in the

 “The Vajrasattva practice can lead us beyond ego, beyond grasping, and beyond the dualistic mind.
 That’s what the Vajrasattva practice is about.” – Lama Yeshe